-In the second stanza the steer attempt to run through the fence, but end up falling victim to its shredding, burning violence.
-After this terrifying encounter they fall into line, transformed into “old cattle”.
+In the second stanza, the steer attempt to run through the fence, but ends up falling victim to its shredding, burning violence.
+After this terrifying encounter, they fall into line, transformed into “old cattle.”

 You can read the full poem here.

 Larkin also makes use of several other poetic techniques.
-These include half-rhyme, enjambment, repetition, and alliteration.
+These include half rhyme, enjambment, repetition, and alliteration.
 The latter, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
-For example, “stray,” “steers,” and “scenting” in lines two and three of the first stanza.
+For example, “stray,” “steers,” and “scenting” are in lines two and three of the first stanza.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
-One has to move forward in order to comfortably resolve a phrase or sentence.
-There are a number of examples within ‘Wires’ but one of the most prominent occurs between the first and second stanzas.
-A reader has to continue the poem in order to find out what happens “Beyond the wires…”
+One has to move forward to comfortably resolve a phrase or sentence.
+There are several examples within ‘Wires,’ but one of the most prominent occurs between the first and second stanzas.
+A reader has to continue the poem to find out what happens “Beyond the wires…”

 Repetition, or the use and reuse of a specific technique, word, tone, or phrase, is also important in ‘Wires’.
 It can be seen in the rhyme scheme as well as the ways the last lines of the poem reflect the first.
 The phrase “Young steers” is used in line three of both stanzas and “Electric” appears in line one of the first stanza and line four of the second.
 Other examples include the word “cattle” in line two of the first and line three of the second stanza.